instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 }
 ```

-Meaning that media is being published to server but has no actual receivers.
+Means that media is being published to `Media Server` but has no actual receivers.
 </details>

 <details>
-<summary>Server notifies Client that video is being received by other Peer {peer_id = 2}</summary>
+<summary>Media Server notifies Web Client that video is being received by other Peer</summary>

 ```json
 {